vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

 2. On the **File** menu, point to **Open**, and then click **Project/Solution**.
 3. In the **File name** text box, type **D:\Allfiles\Mod07\DemoFiles\TopicsDemo\TopicsDemo.sln**, and then click **Open**.

-   Explain to the students that the solution contains four console application projects.
-The **ServiceBusTopicPublisher** project creates topics, defines the available subscriptions and sends four sales messages.
+   Explain that the solution contains four console application projects.
+The **ServiceBusTopicPublisher** project creates topics, defines the available subscriptions, and sends four sales messages.

    The three remaining projects act as subscribers, and print messages sent to their subscription to the console.